Niaev/devgrid-challenge/README.md

 ### Manually test

-By using any HTTP request testing tool, such as browsers, Postman, Curl or VSCode "REST Client" extension, it is possible to manually test the two endpoints of this Flask application by using the following configurations for each endpoint.
+By using any HTTP request testing tool, such as browsers, Postman, Curl or VSCode "REST Client" extension, it is possible to manually test the two endpoints of this Flask application by using the following settings for each endpoint.

 #### Collect endpoint (POST)